 It’s important to keep in mind that this article covered the basics.
 There are countless other reports and modifications you can make to Google Analytics to get the data you’re interested in.
 However, by knowing these basics and getting used to the standard reports, you’ll have the foundation to start digging deeper and reviewing other reports.

 Every one of the reports listed above can be modified to show you even more detail.
-For example, with the mobile reporting, you could actually find out what devices people used to look at your site and even the screen size they looked at to do it.
+For example, with the mobile reporting, you could find out what devices people used to look at your site and even the screen size they looked at to do it.
 This sort of data can help you make modifications to your site to improve your user experience.

 If you want to learn more about Google Analytics and how it can help your online business, we’d be happy to help you get it set up and get started.
 Just call or email us anytime.